AI-Guru/ngdlm/README.md

 ![VAE](resources/vae-encodings.png)

+Nice, isn't it?

 Demo - Triplet-Loss Training
 ------------

 Let me provide another example...
 Remember [FaceNet](https://arxiv.org/abs/1503.03832)?
 Right, Google's Neural Net that takes photos of faces and embeds them into a vector.
 Yes, like word-embeddings.
 What they did is something huge.
 They trained with Triplet-Loss.
 You create a neural network that maps faces to embeddings.
 You then use three copies of that network and combine them into one huge Neural Net.
-And on top of that you than add the Triplet-Loss, which minimizes the distance between samples of the same class and maximizes the disctance between samples of different classes.
+And on top of that you than add the Triplet-Loss, which minimizes the distance between samples of the same class and maximizes the distance between samples of different classes.
 Sounds like a huge effort implementing it?
 True!

 ![TL](resources/TL.png)